 So I need to return to listening to tango music all the time – and doing so with a whole new level of attention.
 It will take years, of course.
 But every new element I notice in any popular song is an opportunity to enhance my dance.

 And another thing …

 There are a couple more things to cover from the trip: about how two of my teachers ganged up on me, and how I came to have a whole new understanding about floorcraft.
-But I’ll get to those in future posts.
+But you can read about those in their respective posts.

 For now, I’ll be aiming to keep as much of the Buenos Aires experience alive in London as I possibly can.

 One thought on “Bringing a little Buenos Aires back to London with me”